amhughes8/Hciliaris_Genome/mtDNA_assembly.md

-# Removing Mitochondrial DNA from Genome Assembly
+# Assembling the Mitochondrial Genome from Whole Genome Sequencing Data
 These instructions are from Giacomo Bernardi

 ## 1. Filter anything between 5kb-20kb